tobiasahlin/infinite-jekyll/README.md

 ### Render posts, not links

-And how fun is it to only see links?
+How fun is it to only see links?
 Open up `index.html`.
 Find this line:

 	<li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ post.url }}">{{ post.title }}</a></li>